chi-initiative/kora-documentation/docs/getting-started/cloud_install.md

         ln -s ../kora/public kora

-    Once you have run this command, your terminal will look like this:
+    Once you have run this command, your terminal will look similar to this:

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/cloud_install_39_annotated.png" title="">